saeednj/flutter-reversi/README.md

-# reversi
+# Reversi in Flutter

-The game of Reversi

-## Getting Started

-This project is a starting point for a Flutter application.
+This project is an implementation of the Reversi game as a Flutter application, mainly to learn and get familiar with flutter.

+It contains an AI player that uses an alpha-beta tree search.